malomohq/justify/README.md

 # Justify

-Simple data validation for Elixir maps and structs.
+Simple data validation for Elixir.
 No schemas.
 Just functions.

 ## Inspired By